hyperbloom/hyperbloom-protocol/spec.md

-SHOULD be sent by peer if its Signature Chain length (`chain.length`) is shorter than remote `chain.length - 1`. `link` MUST be a binary encoded Trust Link as described below, with minimal expiration date of all in remote Signature Chain.
+SHOULD be sent by peer if its Signature Chain length (`chain.length`) is shorter than remote `chain.length - 1`. `link` MUST be a binary encoded Trust Link as described below.
+Expiration date of the resulting link MUST not be greater than the minimal of all in remote Signature Chain.

-Upon receipt of this message peer SHOULD construct shorter chain and use it in subsequent communication with other peers.
+Upon receipt of this message peer SHOULD construct shorter chain and use it in subsequent communication with other peers until its expiration.

 ## Signature Chain